Using biomarkers to identify pregnant patients with small babies who are at risk for preeclampsia

 Doctors intent on protecting pregnant women from developing preeclampsia face a frustrating reality: There is still no early method of detecting this dangerous type of high blood pressure that develops during pregnancy.
 As a result, the likelihood that a mother and her baby will experience serious side effects from preeclampsia, including delivering early, increase.

-“Clinical diagnosis of preeclampsia is so inaccurate that the features we look for, such as high blood pressure and protein in the urine, only predict preeclampsia 20% of the time,” said Sarosh Rana, MD, MPH, chief of maternal-fetal medicine at the University of Chicago Medicine and an expert on preeclampsia.
+“Clinical diagnosis of preeclampsia is so inaccurate that the features we look for, such as high blood pressure and protein in the urine, only predict preeclampsia 20% of the time,” said Sarosh Rana, MD, MPHresearch in the American Journal of Obstetrics & Gynecology Maternal-Fetal Medicine uses biomarkers to look at potential links between preeclampsia and intrauterine growth restriction (IUGR), a condition in which babies do not grow to normal size.

 If a fetus is unusually small, there are many possible causes.
 Sometimes, babies are just naturally small.
 Sometimes it’s caused by factors such as infections and genetic or placenta abnormalities.
 But scientists know that mothers of babies who are small are more likely to develop preeclampsia – and it remains difficult to pinpoint who is most in danger using traditional clinical tests.